dotnet/winforms/README.md

 ### .NET Framework issues

-Issues with .NET Framework, including Windows Forms, should be filed on [VS developer community](https://developercommunity.visualstudio.com/spaces/61/index.html) or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support).
+Issues with .NET Framework, including Windows Forms, should be filed on the [Developer Community](https://developercommunity.visualstudio.com/spaces/61/index.html) or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support) websites.
 They should not be filed on this repository.

 ### Reporting security issues